13 May Skills urgency – and how we can use foundation skills to address it

 LLN and VET Meeting Place site

-You may also find the LLN and VET Meeting Place website useful.
-It has information and links to resources that aim to help trainers incorporate a focus on foundation skills into their vocational training programs.
+The LLN and VET Meeting Place website has information and links to resources to help trainers incorporate a focus on foundation skills into their vocational training programs.
 I hope you find it useful.